Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 3. Put the text segment (program code) in SRAM, starting from the origin (beginning) of SRAM.

-To link this program, use arm-none-eabi-ld -nostdlib -nostartfiles -T main.ld main.o -o main.elf, result in file main.elf
+To link this program, use arm-none-eabi-ld -nostdlib -nostartfiles -T main.ld main.o -o main.elf, result saved in file main.elf

 UF2 File